How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • general weakness and chills;

-• headaches and very fast fatigue;
+• headaches and very rapid fatigue;

-• the temperature rises to 40 degrees;
+• temperature rises to 40 degrees;

 • increased sweating;

-• pain when probing the lymph nodes;
+• pain when palpating the lymph nodes;

-• redness on the tonsils and surface of the throat;
+• redness on the tonsils and throat;

 • pain when eating;